Key Compliance and Security Considerations for the Energy Industry

 Protecting access to documents and applications begins with strongly securing user identities.
 As a foundation, this requires providing a secure platform for the enterprise to store and manage identities and providing a trusted means of authentication.
 It also requires dynamically controlling access to these applications.
 As employees work, they may move from application to application or across multiple locations and devices.
 As a result, access to data must be authenticated at each step of the way.
 In addition, the authentication process must support a strong protocol and multiple factors of authentication (one-time SMS pass code, authenticator app, certificate, etc.) to ensure that identities have not been compromised.
 Finally, enforcing risk-based access policies are a key recommendation to protecting data and applications from insider threats, inadvertent data leaks, and data exfiltration.

-Azure AD Multi-Factor Authentication (MFA) is built into the platform and provides an additional layer of protection to help ensure users are who they say they are when accessing sensitive data and applications.
+Microsoft Entra multifactor authentication (MFA) is built into the platform and provides an additional layer of protection to help ensure users are who they say they are when accessing sensitive data and applications.
 Azure MFA requires at least two forms of authentication, such as a password and a known mobile device.
 It supports several second factor authentication options, including: the Microsoft Authenticator app, a one-time passcode delivered via SMS, receiving a phone call where a user must enter a PIN, and smart cards or certificate-based authentication.
 In the event a password is compromised, a potential hacker still needs the user's phone to gain access to organizational data.
 In addition, Microsoft 365 uses Modern Authentication as a key protocol, bringing the same strong authentication experience from web browsers to collaboration tools, including Microsoft Outlook and Microsoft Office apps.

 Microsoft Defender for Office 365 provides an integrated service to protect organizations from malicious links and malware delivered through email.
 One of the most common attack vectors impacting users today is email phishing attacks.
 These attacks can be carefully targeted at specific high-profile employees and can be crafted to be very convincing.
 They typically contain some call to action requiring a user to click a malicious link or open an attachment with malware.
 Once infected, an attacker can steal a user's credentials and move laterally across the organization.
 They can also exfiltrate emails and data looking for sensitive information.
 Microsoft Defender for Office 365 evaluates links at click-time for potentially malicious sites and blocks them.
 Email attachments are opened in a protected sandbox prior to delivering them to a user's mailbox.